Gas lighting: Outdoors

 In some cities, gas lighting is preserved or restored as a vintage nostalgic feature to support the historic atmosphere of their historic centres.

 In the 20th century, most cities with gas streetlights replaced them with new electric streetlights.
 For example, Baltimore, the first US city to install gas streetlights, removed nearly all of them.
 A sole, token gas lamp is located at N. Holliday Street and E. Baltimore Street as a monument to the first gas lamp in America, erected at that location.

-However, gas lighting of streets has not disappeared completely from some cities, and the few municipalities that retained gas lighting now find that it provides a pleasing nostalgic effect.
-Gas lighting is also seeing a resurgence in the luxury home market for those in search of historical authenticity.
+Gas street lighting remains active in select cities, Where it is preserved for historical aesthetic value, it is also used for high-end residential properties.

 The largest gas lighting network in the world is that of Berlin.
 With about 23,000 lamps (2022), it holds more than half of all working gas street lamps in the world, followed by Düsseldorf with 14,000 lamps (2020), of which at least 10,000 are to be retained.

 In London there were about 1,500 working gas street lamps as of 2018, although there were plans to replace 299 of those in Westminster (the first city in the world lit by gas) with LED lighting by 2023, which sparked public opposition.

 In the United States, more than 2800 gas lights in Boston operate in the historic districts of Beacon Hill, Back Bay, Bay Village, Charlestown, and parts of other neighbourhoods.
 In Cincinnati, Ohio, more than 1100 gas lights operate in areas that have been named historic districts.
 Gas lights also operate in parts of the famed French Quarter and outside historic homes throughout the city in New Orleans.

 Zagreb, the capital of Croatia, has used gas candelabras since 1863.
 Initially, Zagreb was illuminated by 60,000 lamps, but As of 1987, only 248 gas street lamps illuminate old parts of the city.
 Zagreb gas lamps are manually managed by lamplighters.

 Prague, where gas lighting was introduced on 15 September 1847, had about 10,000 gas streetlamps in the 1940s.
 The last historic gas candelabras become electrified in 1985.
 However, in 2002–2014, streetlamps along the Royal Route and some other streets in the centre were rebuilt to use gas (using replicas of the historic poles and lanterns), several historic candelabras (Hradčanské náměstí, Loretánská street, Dražického náměstí etc.) were also converted back to gas lamps, and five new gas lamps were installed in the Michle Gasworks as a promotion.
 In 2018, there were 417 points (about 650 lanterns) of street gas lighting in Prague.
 During Advent and Christmas, lanterns on the Charles Bridge are managed manually by a lamplighter in historic uniform.
 The plan to reintroduce gas lights in Old Prague was proposed in 2002, and adopted by the Municipality of Prague in January 2004.